-CORE PRINCIPLE 2 - Members and CORE PRINCIPLE 2 - Members and officers working together to achieve a common purpose with clearly defined functions and roles The local code should reflect the requirements for local authorities to: Position at March 2011 Actions Needed to Address Weaknesses and responsible officer communicating with Brent's younger residents.
+CORE PRINCIPLE 2 - Members and officers working together to achieve a common purpose with clearly defined functions and roles Position at March 2011 Actions Needed to Address Weaknesses and responsible officer communicating with Brent's younger residents.
 The Brent Local Involvement Network (LINk) is an independent network, of residents, local charities, community groups and people who work in the borough who have an interest in improving health and social care services in and around Brent.
 A transitional contact for 2011/12 has been entered into.
 This will prolong the life of the LINk for a further year until the establishment of Local HealthWatch.
 Staff are consulted via the annual Staff Survey, as well as on an ongoing basis as appropriate.
 Developments and initiatives are also communicated via the staff magazine, 'Insight', and the intranet.
 Additional workshops / meetings are also run as appropriate, for example, roadshows were held to communicate the new Corporate Strategy.
 The Borough Plan 2010-2014 stresses that 'our engagement and consultation activities will take into account the need to reflect the diverse needs of our population and seek out the views of all sections of the community'.
 We are working towards achieving 'Excellence' level of the national equalities framework by 2012. consultation channels.
 (Head of Communications and Marketing) The replacement of local LINks with local HealthWatch will be the subject of Dept of Health guidance to be issued in 2011.
-(Head of Consultation) 12.
-When working in partnership ensure that members are clear about their roles and responsibilities both individually and collectively in relation to the partnership and to the authority.
+(Head of Consultation) The term 'partnership' is defined in the Constitution and a partnership map has been established Protocols and guidelines for the operation of joint working have been agreed by the LSP and covers roles and responsibilities, protocols for financial administration and staff management.
+Further details regarding the performance management of partnerships is set out against Core Principle 1.
+Guidance on the legal status of partnerships is provided by the Borough Solicitor as appropriate. communicating with Brent's younger residents.
+The Brent Local Involvement Network (LINk) is an independent network, of residents, local charities, community groups and people who work in the borough who have an interest in improving health and social care services in and around Brent.
+A transitional contact for 2011/12 has been entered into.
+This will prolong the life of the LINk for a further year until the establishment of Local HealthWatch.
+Staff are consulted via the annual Staff Survey, as well as on an ongoing basis as appropriate.
+Developments and initiatives are also communicated via the staff magazine, 'Insight', and the intranet.
+Additional workshops / meetings are also run as appropriate, for example, roadshows were held to communicate the new Corporate Strategy.
+The Borough Plan 2010-2014 stresses that 'our engagement and consultation activities will take into account the need to reflect the diverse needs of our population and seek out the views of all sections of the community'.
+We are working towards achieving 'Excellence' level of the national equalities framework by 2012.
 The term 'partnership' is defined in the Constitution and a partnership map has been established Protocols and guidelines for the operation of joint working have been agreed by the LSP and covers roles and responsibilities, protocols for financial administration and staff management.
 Further details regarding the performance management of partnerships is set out against Core Principle 1.
-13. When working in partnership: ensure that there is clarity about the legal status of the partnership ensure that representatives or organisations both understand and make clear to all other partners the extent of their authority to bind their organisation to partner decisions.
-Guidance on the legal status of partnerships is provided by the Borough Solicitor as appropriate.